rahul-acr/bamboo/README.md

 # Bamboo

-Bamboo is a simple command line tool for creating regular backups
+Bamboo is a python based simple command line tool for creating regular backups

 ## Description